oxysoft/SexyRider/README.md

 ## Introduction

-Jetbrains Rider uses [Resharper](https://www.jetbrains.com/resharper/) behind the scene which supplies much more granular syntax highlighting rules.
-However, a side effect of this is that most color schemes that can be found online which are touted as being compatible with all of Jetbrain' IDEs will look broken and/or plain bad in Rider as they were not made to fit the new rules.
+Jetbrains Rider uses [Resharper](https://www.jetbrains.com/resharper/) behind the scene which has a more granular mechanism for syntax highlighting rules.
+However, a side effect of this is that most color schemes that can be found online which are touted as being compatible with all of Jetbrains' IDEs will look broken and/or plain bad in Rider as they are not designed with these rules in mind.

-The color schemes in this repository were all made and tweaked manually to both look attractive and provide greater functional insights to your brain.
+Frustrated with the lack of good color schemes available to Rider, I decided to start my own line which I dub "Sexy Rider", or how to bring sexy back into IDEs.
+Move out of the way Atom, Code, and Sublime Text hipsters, the sexiest editor is here.

+## Error/Warning design philosophy
+A feature common to all of the color schemes here is a *solid red* background for errors, and a solid yellow background for warnings. (instead of the typical bacon wave underneath) This makes errors **very** easy to spot at a glance and I believe this to be a much better way to highlight errors, and makes it way harder for an error to go unnoticed before moving to compilation.

+Furthermore, there is a second level of distinction for errors: Code which is syntactically valid but has non-existing symbols will appear with a solid red border, whereas ordinary syntax errors will appear plain or with a bold line underneath.
+I believe this provides greater insight.

 ## Installation